Buying property during COVID-19 alert level 3

 At alert level 3, professionals such as valuers, property inspectors and engineers, may visit a property if they cannot provide their services remotely, if it is safe to do so and if the property’s occupants agree.
 Professionals and tradespersons must observe physical distancing and comply with any industry-specific or government guidance relevant to their role.

-If someone is working at your property, it could be difficult to continue to maintain 2 metres distance from them.
+If someone is working at your property, it could be difficult to maintain 2 metres distance from them.
 In this case, it may be better if you and the other people who live there, leave the house until the person has finished their inspection.
-Remember, there could be a lot of demand for professionals because they could not visit properties at alert level 4.
-Please be understanding as buyers rush to meet their conditions.
-The conditional period may need to be extended.
+You can also ask anyone who is visiting your property to wear a face covering.
+You can find guidance about face coverings on the COVID-19 website.

 If you’ve agreed to get something fixed at the property before settlement, a tradesperson can do that work at alert level 3.
-Make sure they maintain a physical distance of 2 metres from anyone while they are there.
 Make sure you keep records of who has worked on your property in case you need it for COVID-19 contact tracing.

-Where possible, buyers should use virtual methods to inspect a property.
-If this is not possible, with your consent and the tenant's consent for a rental property, buyers can visit the property.
-A maximum of two people (from the same extended bubble) can visit the property at one time, in addition to a real estate agent.
+If this is not possible, with your consent, and the tenant's consent for a rental property, buyers can visit the property if they are visiting from within the same region.
+A maximum of two people (from the same extended bubble) can visit the property at one time, with a real estate agent.
+Buyers must meet all health requirements when visiting the property.

-If you (or your tenants) prefer that the buyers don’t come to your property, consider negotiating delaying settlement until alert level 2.
+If you (or your tenants) prefer that the buyers don’t come to your property, consider negotiating delaying settlement until your region moves to alert level 1 or alert level 2.

 Read more about pre-settlement inspections and preparing for settlement here.